1915 Vanceboro international bridge bombing: Background

 The Vanceboro bombing was part of a broader German sabotage campaign orchestrated by von Papen from his position as military attaché.
-The Canadian Pacific Railway line through Vanceboro was strategically significant as it moved troops and materiel through Maine and across the Vanceboro Bridge to the Port of St. John, a major shipping entrepot for Allied men and materiel during World War I. Despite its importance, the bridge had been left unguarded since October 1914.
+The Canadian Pacific Railway line through Vanceboro was strategically significant as it moved troops and materiel through Maine and across the Vanceboro Bridge to the Port of Saint John, a major shipping entrepot for Allied men and materiel during World War I. Despite its importance, the bridge had been left unguarded since October 1914.